itmo-wad/chirehmohamedabdi-HW1/README.md

 i took Advanced part:

-Serve profile page using render_template (might be with parameters on your choice) Serve profile page at '/profile' and redirect default route to it
+Serve profile page using render_template (might be with parameters on my choice) Serve profile page at '/profile' and redirect default route to it